 Soften Your Heart and Harden Your Feet

-Jackie Pullinger has spent over half a century working with prostitutes, heroin addicts and gang members.
+Jackie Pullinger has spent over half a century working with heroin addicts, gang members and sex-workers.
 I remember so well a talk she gave some years ago.
 She began by saying, ‘God wants us to have soft hearts and hard feet.
 The trouble with so many of us is that we have hard hearts and soft feet.’

 Soften your heart towards othersProverbs 17:5-14